karpathy/char-rnn/Readme.md

 **Your own data**: If you'd like to use your own data create a single file `input.txt` and place it into a folder in `data/`.
 For example, `data/some_folder/input.txt`.
 The first time you run the training script it will write two more convenience files into `data/some_folder`.

-Note that if your data is too small (1MB is already considered very very small) the RNN won't learn very effectively.
+Note that if your data is too small (1MB is already considered very small) the RNN won't learn very effectively.
 Remember that it has to learn everything completely from scratch.
-But if you insist on smaller datasets you might want to decrease the batch size a bit and do many more epochs (hundreds perhaps).

 ### Training